 Inheritance

-Skills and knowledge exist just as long as they have a place in human life: while they are stored, used, assessed and passed on.
-They disappear when they have no need for them.
-As a result of social change, some knowledge or skills that can still be topical for society, however, gradually disappear and the number of people whose heritage and knowledge are in decline.
-You must then look for ways to stop this process.
-The Community itself is the most important.
-It is the Community who is best able to assess which skills need more attention, how it is best to preserve and deliver it to future generations.
+Skills and knowledge exist as long as they have a place in people's lives: as long as they are preserved, utilized, valued, and passed on.
+They disappear when society no longer needs them.
+Due to social changes, certain knowledge or skills that could still be relevant to society gradually diminish, and the number of individuals who possess this heritage decreases.
+In such cases, efforts need to be made to find ways to halt this process.
+The community itself plays a crucial role in this regard.
+The community is best positioned to assess which skills require greater attention, how to preserve them best, and how to pass them on to future generations.

 Protection

-However, intangible cultural heritage cannot be protected in the same way as material culture, monuments, historical sites or natural areas.
-The intangible heritage is alive, it is changing and each generation adjusts it to its needs.
-The inheritance that has lost the meaning in the Community's eyes is slowly disappearing.
-The Community itself is best able to assess which knowledge and skills need more attention and how to ensure that they are survived.
-It is important for many skills that they are to be learned under the guidance of an experienced master or teacher.
-However, school and non-formal education – courses, training, camps, etc. – also play an important role.
+However, intangible cultural heritage cannot be protected like tangible cultural heritage, such as monuments, historic sites, or natural areas.
+Intangible heritage is a living heritage that continuously evolves, and each generation adapts it to its own needs.
+Heritage that has lost significance in the eyes of a community slowly disappears.
+The community itself is best positioned to assess which knowledge and skills require greater attention and how to ensure their survival.
+It is important to learn many skills under the guidance of an experienced master or teacher.
+However, schools and non-formal education also play a crucial role through courses, training programs, camps, and other activities.

 Lists

-On the implementation of the Convention In Latvia the Ministry of Culture of the Republic of Latvia and the Latvian National Cultural Centre of Latvia shall be responsible.
-In order to strengthen the implementation of the principles of the Convention at national level, on 29 September 2016, the Intangible Cultural Heritage Law.
-The Law provides for the establishment of a list of intangible cultural heritage of Latvia, which includes elements of intangible cultural heritage, or values which are recognised as a national protected cultural heritage and the inclusion of which is a broad support and participation of the relevant Community.
-List of Latvian National Intangible Cultural Heritage it is a tradition of the Community and intangible cultural heritage which assesses applications.
-From 2017 until 2022, the list of Latvian intangible cultural heritage includes 32 values:
+The entities responsible for the implementation of the Convention in Latvia are the Ministry of Culture of the Republic of Latvia and the Latvian National Cultural Centre of Latvia.
+To strengthen the implementation of the principles of the Convention at the national level, on 29 September 2016, the Intangible Cultural Heritage Lawwas signed.
+The Law provides for establishing a list of the Intangible Cultural Heritage of Latvia, which includes elements of intangible cultural heritage or values which are recognised as a nationally protected cultural heritage and the inclusion of which has the support and participation of the relevant Community.
+List of Latvian National Intangible Cultural Heritage constitute the communities of tradition themselves and the intangible cultural Heritage Council, which evaluates applications.
+From 2017 to 2023, 36 values are included in Latvia's intangible cultural Heritage List:

 In 2017: